South Australian Railways East-West Stock: Brake vans

 All vans were included in the sale of the South Australian Railways fleet to Australian National Railways in 1975.
-In 1987 guards' vans were recoded to meet the new Railways of Australia identification standard, and the CD vans took on the new code AVCY for Australian National, Van, 3rd type, and high speed / fixed gauge.
+In 1987, guards' vans were recoded to meet the new Railways of Australia identification standard, and the CD vans took on the new code AVCY for Australian National, Van, 3rd type, and high speed / fixed gauge.
 The program was followed up a few years later with a recoding to AVCP, marking the vans for passenger services, and vans 2, 3, 5, 6, 7, 8, 9, 378, 379, 389 and 391 were recoded as such.
 Overlapping with this program was the application of Australian National numbers, with van CD4 becoming AVCY389, 10 to 391 and 11 to 392, and SCD1 renumbered to 378 and 3 to 379.
-Other vans were allocated 300-series numbers, but were scrapped before the new numbers could be applied.
+Other vans were allocated 300-series numbers but were scrapped before the new numbers could be applied.

-From 1982 to around 1988 four vans, CD1, 2, 3 and 7, were leased to the Victorian Railways for use on country services in their state while awaiting conversion of AZ carriages to ACZ format.
+From 1982 to about 1988 four vans – CD1, 2, 3 and 7 – were leased to the Victorian Railways for use on country services in their state while awaiting conversion of AZ carriages to ACZ format.

-From the mid 80's the vans were proving surplus to requirements, as fewer, longer trains were being operated and the railways were gradually exiting the small parcels business.
+From the mid 1980s the vans were needed less as fewer and longer trains were being operated and the railways were gradually leaving the small parcels business.
 Vans 4, 6, 8, 9, 10 and 11 were removed from normal service, refurbished and repainted with blue roofs and ends, and yellow and red stripes on the sides, and converted into a fixed consist called the Jubilee Trade Train.
-The train toured South Australia celebrating local industries over the 150 years since the introduction of European immigrants.
+The train toured South Australia celebrating local industries over the 150 years since European settlement.

-In 1991 van AVCY391 was pulled from the Jubilee consist storage and converted to OWR392, for the RICE and TRAINS services; respectively, Remote and Isolated Children's Exercise, and Trans Australian Community Services consists.
+In 1991, van AVCY391 was pulled from the now stored Jubilee consist and converted to OWR392, for the RICE and TRACKS services: respectively, Remote and Isolated Children's Exercise, and Trans Australian Community Services.
 It was withdrawn after catching fire a few years later.

-The entire fleet had been withdrawn by 1990, and in 1993 all bar AVCP2 had been scrapped; the final vehicle followed in early 1994.
+The entire fleet had been withdrawn by 1990, and in 1993 all but AVCP2 had been scrapped; the final vehicle followed in early 1994.

-Model railways

-HO scale polyester resin kits for the Cafeteria Car occasionally appear online for purchase; no ready-to-run versions of the vehicle have been produced.
-An approximation of the Cafeteria Car and the D fleet can be achieved by using components from Lima carriages.